mpierc13/Detection-of-Internet-Facing-Sensitive-Assets/README.md

 3. Onboard the device to Microsoft Defender for Endpoint.
 4. Verify the relevant logs (e.g., network traffic logs, exposure alerts) are being collected in MDE.
 5. Execute the KQL query in the MDE advanced hunting to confirm detection.
 ---

-## Supplemental:
-- **More on "Shared Services" in the context of PCI DSS**: [PCI DSS Scoping and Segmentation](https://www.pcisecuritystandards.org%2Fdocuments%2FGuidance-PCI-DSS-Scoping-and-Segmentation_v1.pdf)

----

 ## Created By: